St Benedict's Catholic School

 St Benedict's Catholic School is a coeducational Roman Catholic secondary school and sixth form in Bury St Edmunds, Suffolk, England.
-Opened in 1967, the school has around 900 students.
+Opened in 1967, the school has around 980 students.

 St Benedict's was a Mathematics and Computing Specialist School.
 Whilst the school is based in Bury St. Edmunds, many of its students travel from a wide area, including Haverhill, Thetford, Sudbury, Stowmarket, Newmarket and other surrounding villages and towns, because it is the only Catholic secondary school in the vicinity.

 Previously a voluntary aided school administered by Suffolk County Council, in September 2022 St Benedict's Catholic School converted to academy status.
 The school is now sponsored by the Our Lady of Walsingham Catholic Trust, and continues to be under the jurisdiction of the Roman Catholic Diocese of East Anglia.

+Academic Achievement

+GCSE

+As of 2023, St Benedict's had a 79% standard pass rate (grades 4+ in english and maths) and a 55% strong pass rate (grades 5+ in english and maths).
+Many students go on to study A-Levels, and the school sees some of the top students in the country, having had students achieve 12 grade 9s for multiple years in a row, something that is on average accomplished by 120 students in the UK each year.